HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/heartbeat-system.md

 1. **Emergency Signalling**

-    - Primary actor: Emergency Communications System
+    - Primary actor: Emergency Communications Center
     - Scope: Send the emergency notification to First Responders
     - Scenario: somebody calls the 118 for a medical emergency regarding a cardiac arrest